fpfernandes/Guru99-Bank-Project/README.md

 The primary objective is to create a robust and detailed framework for testing, ensuring all aspects of the software are thoroughly evaluated and documented.

 ## Key Features
-* Test Scenarios:
+* Test Scenarios:<br/>
-- Detailed scenarios covering various aspects of the application to ensure comprehensive test coverage.
+ Detailed scenarios covering various aspects of the application to ensure comprehensive test coverage.

-* Test Cases:
+* Test Cases:<br/>
-- Well-defined test cases incorporating techniques like Boundary-value Analysis (BVA) to handle edge cases and validate the robustness of the application.
+ Well-defined test cases incorporating techniques like Boundary-value Analysis (BVA) to handle edge cases and validate the robustness of the application.

-* User Stories:
+* User Stories:<br/>
-- Clear and concise user stories capturing the end-users and stakeholders' requirements and expectations.
+ Clear and concise user stories capturing the end-users and stakeholders' requirements and expectations.

-* Acceptance Criteria:
+* Acceptance Criteria:<br/>
-- Acceptance criteria are written using Gherkin syntax for Behavior-Driven Development (BDD).
+ Acceptance criteria are written using Gherkin syntax for Behavior-Driven Development (BDD).

 ## Documentation
-* Software Requirements Specification
+* Software Requirements Specification<br/>
-- Document outlining the software requirements and specifications for the project: https://docs.google.com/document/d/1rPW5DV82VJT6vtA1VDSrfxaCBuAduxW0zb1yfTh_VMk/edit
+ Document outlining the software requirements and specifications for the project: https://docs.google.com/document/d/1rPW5DV82VJT6vtA1VDSrfxaCBuAduxW0zb1yfTh_VMk/edit

 ## Test Cases for Manager Page